hyperbeam/discord-bot/readme.md

 - `pnpm run envtypes`
   Generates typings from the `.env` file for typedefs in code

+## Managing the database

+- `prisma db push`
+  Push current schema onto the database and generate a new client
+- `prisma generate`
+  Generate a new database client
+- `prisma studio`
+  Browse through database contents in your browser

 ## Recommended VSCode plugins

 - [DotENV](https://marketplace.visualstudio.com/items?itemName=mikestead.dotenv)